sonic-net/sonic-mgmt/docs/testplan/MACsec-neighbor-reboot.md

 ### Scope

 The test is targeting a running SONIC system with fully functioning configuration.
-The purpose of the test is to test when a neighbor reboots while Macsec is Active.
+The purpose of the test is to verify the behavior of a link when a neighbor reboots while Macsec is Active and ensure the link returns to functioning state.

 ### Related DUT CLI commands